i-can-not-program/faketyping/README.md

 # faketyping

 Python program of which the output looks similar to typing.
+## Running
+### Linux

+This is just a regular python script, and you can run it with `./main.py`.

+This has not been tested on any other platforms, although it should work.
 ## Help
+### Usage
 ```none
 usage: faketyping [-h] [-n INTERVAL] [string ...]